-- Train a custom language model using the TrainCustomSpeechLanguageModel action.
-Set the following parameters: - identifier (Optional) A unique identifier for the custom language model (maximum 254 bytes).
-If you do not set this parameter, Media Server generates an identifier automatically. - languagepack The language to base the custom language model on.
-You cannot train a custom language model with one language and use it with another, so this parameter and the LanguagePack parameter in your speech-to-text task must have the same value. - textdata (Set this or textpath, but not both).
+• Train a custom language model using the TrainCustomSpeechLanguageModel action.
+Set the following parameters:

+identifier (Optional) A unique identifier for the custom language model (maximum 254 bytes).
+If you do not set this parameter, Media Server generates an identifier languagepack The language to base the custom language model on.
+You cannot train a custom language model with one language and use it with another, so this parameter and the LanguagePack parameter in your speech-to-text task must have the same value.

+textdata (Set this or textpath, but not both).
 The text to use for training.
 Text files must be uploaded as multipart/form-data.
-For more information about sending data to textpath (Set this or textdata, but not both).
-A comma-separated list of paths to the files that contain the text to use for training.
-The paths must be absolute, or relative to the Media Server executable file.

-Media Server, see Send Data by Using a POST Method, on page 73.
+For more information about sending data to Media Server, see Send Data by Using a POST Method, on page 74.